-- Pain: It’s almost always one-sided, and it stays on the same side during a period, the time when you're getting daily attacks.
+- Pain.
+It’s almost always on one side of your head, and it stays on the same side during a period, the time when you're getting daily attacks.
 (When a new headache period starts, it might switch to the opposite side, but that's rare.)
-It's often described as having a burning or piercing quality.
+It's often described as a burning or piercing.
 It may be throbbing or constant.
 You'll feel it behind or around one eye.
 It may spread to your forehead, temple, nose, cheek, or upper gum on that side.
 Your scalp may be tender.
 You can often feel your blood pulsing.

-- Short duration: Cluster headaches usually only last 30 to 90 minutes.
+- Short duration.
+Cluster headaches usually last only 30 to 90 minutes.
 They can be as short as 15 minutes or as long as 3 hours, but then they disappear.
 You'll probably get one to three of these headaches a day.
-But some people have as few as one every other day, while others get them up to 8 times a day.
+Some people have as few as one every other day, while others get them up to eight times a day.

 The pain usually starts suddenly.
-When that happens, you may notice:
+You may notice: